LewisGaul/minegauler/README.md

 Remake of the classic Minesweeper game, written in Python.

-Read more about the project history on [my website](https://www.lewisgaul.co.uk/minegauler.html).
+Read more about the project history in [my blog post](https://www.lewisgaul.co.uk/blog/coding/2020/02/12/minegauler/).

 ![img1](img/screenshots/beginner_start.png)